-Put the milk in the pot and slowly warm it to 72 degrees Fahrenheit, stirring occasionally.
+Put milk in the pot and slowly warm it to 72 degrees Fahrenheit, stirring occasionally.
 Keep it covered to preserve heat.
 If the milk is cold, it can take several hours.
-If the milk is fresh from milk, it can already be up to temperature.
+If the milk is fresh from milk, it may already be up to temperature.

-Sprinkle the mesophilic culture on top of the milk.
-Stir in well.
-Very well.
+Then sprinkle the mesophilic culture on top of the milk.
+Stir in very well.
 Put the rennet in a little cup with the 1/4 cup of water.
 Stir well, then add to the pot of milk.
 Stir very well.
 Cover the pot and let the milk culture, or “ripen,” for 12 to 18 hours.
 If the room temperature is right around 72 degrees, you will not have to keep the burner on.
 Wrap with a towel off the burner to keep the heat in, if desired.
 It will coagulate into very soft curds.

-Be very gentle with the curds at this point.
-In fact, after cutting them, just let them sit for 15 minutes, undisturbed.
+Be very gentle with the curds — let them sit for 15 minutes, undisturbed, after cutting.
 Keep the cover on the pot to keep them warm.

 Now increase the temperature a bit more quickly over the next 15 minutes, to 102 degrees Fahrenheit.
 Hold the curds at this temperature for about 30 minutes, until they are more firm.
 Give them additional time if they’re still soft.

 Pour off the whey (it is raw) and save for use in lacto-ferments!